15 of the best local Sunday roasts

 The Purefoy Arms, Preston Candover, near Winchester and Basingstoke

-A charming red-brick pub in the pretty village of Preston Candover, you can takeaway a Michelin-rated meal from the Purefoy Arms – it’s just been relisted in the 2021 Michelin guide.
-What’s cooking: Top chef Gordon Stott’s Sunday roasts include slow-cooked Saddler’s Mill Farm roast beef (£16.95); roasted pork tenderloin (£15.95); and vegetarian wellington (£15.95), all served with seasonal vegetables, roast potatoes and Yorkshire puddings.
-When to get it: Thursday – Saturday 5pm – 8pm; Sunday 12pm – 3pm.
+A charming red-brick pub in the pretty village of Preston Candover, get a friendly welcome and a Michelin-rated meal from the Purefoy Arms.
+What’s cooking: Top chef Gordon Stott’s Sunday roasts include slow-cooked Saddler’s Mill Farm roast beef; roasted pork tenderloin and vegetarian wellington, all served with seasonal vegetables, roast potatoes and Yorkshire puddings.

 The Running Horse, Littleton, near Winchester

 Muddy loves the warm, friendly atmosphere at the Running Horse, a classic country inn in a pretty village close to Winchester.
-It serves great, classic British pub grub that recently became available for takeaway (hurrah!).
-What’s cooking: Vegetable Wellington, rib of beef or pork belly (£12/£14/£11) plus hearty puds like chocolate brownie and winter crumble (£5).
-When to get it: Sunday 12pm – 7pm.
-Collection only.
+What’s cooking: Vegetable Wellington, rib of beef or pork belly plus hearty puds like chocolate brownie or pear and blackberry frangipane tart.

 The Crown at Arford, Headley

-The Crown at Arford is a cosy country pub in the hamlet of Arford, near Borden.
-Make the most of being freed up from the usual Sunday cookathon: there are plenty of great local walks to enjoy in the area before you swing by the pub to collect your roast to-go.
-What’s cooking: Sunday roasts like roast striploin of Hampshire beef and roast leg of Hampshire lamb with gigantic Yorkshire puds, seasonal veg and roast potatoes (£15).
-When to get it: Sundays, click and collect from the pub.
-Pre-order by Friday for Sunday delivery.
+The Crown at Arford is a cosy country pub in the hamlet of Arford, near Bordon, with plenty of great local walks nearby.
+What’s cooking: Sunday roasts like roast striploin of Hampshire beef and roast leg of Romsey lamb with gigantic Yorkshire puds, seasonal veg and roast potatoes plus a kids’ roast.

 The Thomas Lord, West Meon, near Petersfield

 A mellow, quintessential country pub surrounded by thatched cottages in the picture-perfect Meon Valley, Muddy loves the Thomas Lord.
 It’s named after the founder of Lord’s Cricket Ground and has just been awarded a Michelin Plate (again) in the latest guide for its extremely good cooking.
-What’s cooking: Roasts change weekly, but might include likes of vegetable wellington, rib of beef or pork belly (£11 – £14) with bumper Yorkshire puds, roast potatoes and cauliflower cheese.
-When to get it: Sundays.
-Check out the pub’s Facebook page for the latest menu and details of how to order.
+What’s cooking: Roasts change weekly, but might include likes of vegetable wellington, rib of beef or pork belly with bumper Yorkshire puds, roast potatoes and cauliflower cheese.

 The King Street Tavern is a town pub with gorgeous original Victorian frontage and edgy modern Southsea vibe inside.
 As well as traditional roasts, it also does US-style low ‘n’ slow BBQ meats that are massively rated.
-What’s cooking: Sunday roasts that locals say are some of the best in Pompey including beef, belly pork, chicken and mushroom Wellington.
-Kids, medium and large portions are available, priced from £7 to £13, plus optional extras.
-When to get it: Sundays from midday to 4pm.
-Pre-order at www.goodeats.io/BearbonesBBQCo for collection or delivery to the surrounding area.
+What’s cooking: Sunday roasts that locals say are the best in Pompey including beef, belly pork, chicken and veggie Wellington.
+Kids, medium and large portions are available.
+Big eaters will love the belly-busting ‘Gov’nors roast’ with three types of meat and every trimming you can think of.
+Cor blimey!